 Caitlyn holds both a Bachelor’s in Elementary/Special Education and a Master’s of Education in Special Education from Vanderbilt University.
-Caitlyn is now following her passion of increasing research and teacher preparedness for supporting students with challenging behavior in the classroom as she pursues a Ph.D. from Vanderbilt University.
-Her research interests center around increasing teacher use of data-based decision-making in the context of behavioral interventions.
-More specifically, she is interested in measuring student characteristics (e.g., function of behavior) to more efficiently and effectively inform the selection and/or adaptation of Tier 2 behavioral interventions.
-Beyond academics, Caitlyn enjoys running, cooking new recipes, and traveling back to Rhode Island to spend time with her family.
+She is also a Board Certified Behavior Analyst.
+Upon graduation, Caitlyn is currently a doctoral student at Vanderbilt University, pursuing her passion for research and teacher preparation.
+Her research interests center around increasing teacher use of data-based decision-making to adapt and intensify behavioral interventions.
+More specifically, she is interested in utilizing student characteristics (e.g., function of behavior) to more efficiently and effectively inform the selection and/or adaptation of Tier 2 behavioral interventions.

 CAITLYN MAJEIKAVanderbilt University